sakshiudeshi/sakshiudeshi.github.io/_pages/about.md

 ---

 Sakshi is the CTO of [Lumeros AI](https://www.lumeros.ai/).
 He is a PhD graduate from the [Singapore University of Technology and Design](https://www.sutd.edu.sg/).
 His research focus is broadly software infrastructure for machine learning which includes, but is not limited to testing, fairness, and security amongst others.
-He was advised by [Assistant Professor Sudipta Chattopadhyay](https://sudiptac.bitbucket.io/)
+He was advised by [Associate Professor Sudipta Chattopadhyay](https://sudiptac.bitbucket.io/)

 He was supported by the prestigious [President’s Graduate Fellowship](https://www.sutd.edu.sg/Admissions/Graduate/Scholarships).
 Previously, Sakshi was also an undergraduate at the [Birla Institute of Technology and Science](https://www.bits-pilani.ac.in/goa/).